openziti/dilithium/docs/concepts.md

 ![Westworld](images/concepts/westworld.png)

 `dilithium` ships with an optimized, UDP-based protocol for WAN optimization scenarios.
 It works similarly to TCP, but with a different congestion control and fairness model.
 It is designed to work well in challenging (lossy, latent, jittery) network weather conditions.
-It is also designed to be highly tunable, capable of supporting assymetric profiles (for link with different upstream and downstream characteristics), and real-time profile adjustments.
+It is also designed to be highly tunable, capable of supporting assymetric profiles (for links with different upstream and downstream characteristics), and real-time profile adjustments.

 ## Protocol Implementation: Transwarp